thu-tram/mangg-may-tinh/end-to-end/l2-routing.md

 ## STP: Electing a Root

-The \textbf{Spanning Tree Protocol (STP)} helps us disable links, so that the resulting topology has no loops.
+The **Spanning Tree Protocol (STP)** helps us disable links, so that the resulting topology has no loops.
 This will help us avoid broadcast storms.

 Note that hosts don't participate in this protocol.
 Routers will work together to disable links and reomve loops from the topology.
 As a result, we'll ignore hosts when describing this protocol.